We strive to

 Group meetings

-Individual meetings
+Individual meetings and communications

 I meet with everyone weekly or biweekly (depending on career stage and project timeline).
 I am also available on Teams for quick questions or chats.